pkmasters/ansible/README.md

 # Ansible Playbooks Repository

-This repository contains a collection of Ansible playbooks created to automate various network management tasks.
-These playbooks aim to simplify and enhance the efficiency of network configuration, deployment, and administration processes.
+This repository contains a collection of Ansible playbooks created to automate various IT management tasks.
+These playbooks aim to simplify and enhance the efficiency of device configuration, deployment, and administration processes.

 ## Overview